A celebration of Adel Taarabt and his ability to make your dad angry

 If football was purely by-the-numbers stuff then we wouldn’t keep watching.
 Plenty of rules have been introduced (or attempted to be introduced) in an effort to make the game more entertaining, which makes it all the more confusing to see dismissive attitudes towards players whose only aim is to entertain.

 He’s the type of man who could sell a dummy to a brick wall.
 He could dribble around an M.C.
 Escher staircase.
 He could nutmeg the air.
-If you could use a bet365 bonus to back him to somehow humiliate an opponent during a game, it’d be the safest bet you’d ever place.

 Some might say the best players in the world are the ones who score goal after goal.
 These people are idiots.
 The best players in the world are those who, like Taarabt, make your dad really angry.